tooheavy/exceptions4c/wiki/tutorial.md

 # Getting started

 This short tutorial will show you how to start using the exception handling framework in your applications.
 We will see how we can incorporate **exceptions4c** into a test project.
-Let's suppose we are developing an application component which represents a **integer stack**.
+Let's suppose we are developing an application component which represents an **integer stack**.
 We have defined a terse interface to operate on such objects.

 # Our simple `stack` component